rhel-labs/instruqt/idm-workshop/05-sudo/assignment.md

 Logout of alice's context by typing ``kdestroy -A``. kinit as the admin user ``kinit admin``.

+If you were to repeat the previous example now as admin, you would find that you would be successful in setting the motd.
+As we mentioned earlier, the IdM 'admins' group is like a super user for the realm.
+Alice as a member of the sysadmins group does not have the same privilege.
+Separating the realm administration from system administratrion is good security practice.

-We need a sudo rule for the admins to have super user privilege on the realm's systems.
+We can create a sudo rule for the sysadmins group to have super user privilege on a subset the realm's systems.
+In this case we will set this up for production systems.

 If we investigate using the CLI, we find the following: